2018 Cheez-It Bowl: Overtime

 TCU won the overtime coin toss and opted to play defense first.
 (Note: The winner of the overtime coin toss may choose to begin on offense or defense, or they can select which end of the field will be used.
 In overtime, each team gets one offensive possession with the ball at their opponents' 25-yard line.)

 California's overtime possession began with a 3-yard rush by Christopher Brown Jr. and an incomplete pass by Forrest.
 On their third play, Forrest's pass was intercepted by Jawuan Johnson, who returned it 84 yards before being tackled at the California 5-yard line.
-TCU's possession began with a 15-yard penalty that set the Horned Frogs back to the Cal 40-yard line because their sports information director tripped on a down marker and fell onto the field.
+TCU's possession, which would have ordinarily started on the California 25-yard line, instead began at the Cal 40-yard line because TCU's sports information director tripped on a down marker and fell onto the field, resulting in a 15-yard penalty.
 Each of TCU's next nine plays were rushes by either Olonilua or Demercado which totaled 30 yards.
 On 4th & 7 from the Cal 10-yard line, Jonathan Song made a 27-yard field goal, giving TCU a 10–7 victory.